-Non-Financial: Deborah Coolhart is a member of the American Association of Marriage and Family Therapy; American Family Therapy Academy; and World Professional Association for Transgender Health.
+Non-financial: Dr. Deborah Coolhart is a member of the American Association of Marriage and Family Therapy.

 Arlene Istar Lev, LCSW-R, CASAC, is founder and clinical director of Choices Counseling and Consulting and TIGRIS: The Training Institute for Gender, Relationships, Identity, and Sexuality in Albany, NY.
 She is a lecturer at the University at Albany, and project director of the Sexual Orientation and Gender Identity Project (SOGI).
 Istar is also clinical supervisor for Center Support Counseling Services at the Pride Center of the Capital Region.
 She is author of The Complete Lesbian and Gay Parenting Guide and Transgender Emergence, winner of the APA Division